rmast/rpi-build-and-boot/readme-windows10.md

+# crosscompiling for RPi on Windows host via NFS

 If you want to see your raspberry pi boot from NFS of your virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original twobitcircus/rpi-build-and-boot git repository will do: